GoogleChrome/developer.chrome.com/site/en/docs/devtools/changelog/2020/10/index.md

 For example, use `resource-type:image` to focus on the network requests that are images.

-{% img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/D3KPJsvmvwvR3wauVpQl.png", alt="resource-type filter", width="800", height="522" %}
+{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/D3KPJsvmvwvR3wauVpQl.png", alt="resource-type filter", width="800", height="522" %}

 Check out [filter requests by properties][16] to discover more special keywords like `resource-type` and `url`.